Curriculum

 Educational technology, thoughtfully and appropriately applied, enhances the learning experiences of all students.
 Our teaching staff leverage technology to facilitate high quality teaching and learning, to fully engage students.
 Today’s digitally aware students are shaped by the learning conducted within both the real and digital realms.
 We allow our students to confidently develop their information and communication technology skills by supporting students to engage with digital learning tools throughout their primary education.

 Students at Mt Eliza Primary School have access to a variety of technologies and access to a number of coding programs and robotics hardware such as Scratch, Bee-Bots and LEGO Robotics.
 Classrooms are equipped with digital boards/screens and wireless network access.
-Students in Prep to Year 4 have access to class sets of iPads/tablets/laptops as part of their learning.
-In 2023, our Year 5 students began the roll out of our new BYOD Laptop program.
+Students in Prep to Year 5 have access to class sets of iPads/tablets/laptops as part of their learning.
 A fully equipped computer lab is also available for student use as part of the Library Resource Centre.

 In the global environment, now more than ever, technology is enabling significant changes in teaching and learning, and equipping students with new skills.
 Students need proficiency in digital, visual, informational, and textual literacy while critical thinking and creative problem solving remain essential in cooperative and collaborative learning environments.